At the airport, Zoe realised something.

 Ezekiel watched her warily.
 He was the only one who didn’t seem touched.

-Ezekiel stared at her.
+Ezekiel raised an eyebrow and turned to her.
 Her eyes were moving from one side to the other and she was slowly regaining her breath.
+It was subtle but Ezekiel could see the reason she was so affected was not only the jetlag.

 “She’ll be fine.”

 By the time they got to the hotel, Zoe was feeling better.
 Having the girls talk to her and making her laugh was good.
 She really missed having a group of girls she could talk to.
-Alice was the only girl that would call and meet Zoe; meeting more girls was doing her good.
+Alice was the only girl that would call and meet Zoe and those times were growing rarer.

 In the elevator, Zoe felt really small.
 She didn’t talk much to Sonia but she seemed nice.